Teufelshöhle (near Steinau): Show cave

 In 1927, the cave saw the installation of its first electric light system, marking the official opening of the cave to the public.
 During World War II, it temporarily served as an air raid shelter for the residents of Steinau.
 Following the war, the cave fell within the American occupation zone.
-Unfortunately, in the chapel area, several stalactites, some exceeding a meter in length and growing side by side, were broken off by American forces, while one larger stalactite, approximately one meter in length and situated at a higher location, remained intact.
+Unfortunately, in the chapel area, several stalactites, some exceeding a metre in length and growing side by side, were broken off by American forces, while one larger stalactite, approximately 1 m in length and situated at a higher location, remained intact.
 In 1952, the cave was once again made accessible to visitors.
 However, in the 1970s, a worker for a contractor broke off and stole a stalactite during security work.
 In 1976, geological and geophysical surveys were conducted within the cave and its surrounding area using the sonar method.
 This technique enables continuous horizontal measurements over significant distances.

 In 1978, cavities near the Devil's Cave were discovered through drilling and subsequently photographed using probe cameras.
 However, these cavities were not made accessible to the public.
 On 23 August 1983 the cave and its surrounding area were once again designated as a nature reserve.
-This designation is listed with the Hessian Ministry for the Environment, Climate Protection, Agriculture, and Consumer Protection, encompassing an area of 15 hectares, under the name "Teufelsloch bei Steinau an der Straße" with the number 435-012.
+This designation is listed with the Hessian Ministry for the Environment, Climate Protection, Agriculture, and Consumer Protection, encompassing an area of 15 ha, under the name Teufelsloch bei Steinau an der Straß with the number 435-012.
 In 1998, the development of another cavity began, and it was subsequently included in guided tours.
 Over the years, there have been considerations to modernize the exterior of the cave and install a toilet facility.
 However, these plans have faced challenges due to nature conservation requirements.
 In July 2010, the hut located in front of the cave was destroyed by fire, with arson not entirely ruled out as a cause.
 In autumn 2011, efforts were made to construct a new hut with facilities for cave visitors, including a toilet suitable for the disabled.
 However, as of the summer of 2012, a temporary structure still stood in its place.
 In the same year, a new lighting system utilizing light-emitting diodes (LEDs) was installed.
 This project had been planned since 2009 and aimed to reduce the impact on the cave's ecosystem.
 Additionally, a public address system was introduced in the dome.